Showbox building owner sues city, potentially seeks $40 million

 Onni’s proposed project would demolish the Showbox building, erecting a 442-unit apartment tower with ground-level retail in its place.
 The complaint contends that City Council members “flatly rejected the developer’s idea of potentially building a new performance space within the new development” when they passed the ordinance, introduced by Councilmember Kshama Sawant.

-“We’re reviewing the complaint,” said Dan Nolte, spokesman for the Seattle City Attorney’s Office, “and we look forward to making our arguments in court.”
+“We’re reviewing the complaint,” said Dan Nolte, spokesperson for the Seattle City Attorney’s Office, “and we look forward to making our arguments in court.”

 When word of Onni’s plans broke in July, the local music community rallied around efforts to “Save the Showbox,” drawing public support from Death Cab for Cutie’s Ben Gibbard, Pearl Jam and other prominent musicians.
 An online petition calling for the 79-year-old venue to be granted landmark status has garnered more than 100,000 signatures.
 Last month, a trio of preservation groups led by Historic Seattle nominated the imperiled concert hall for landmark status.